 7. Project future stock conditions (biomass, abundance, and exploitation) and develop an updated rebuilding schedule for use by the SSC in setting ABC.
 The rebuilding time period is 34 years beginning in 2006 using a fixed landings strategy.

 Is the recovery on track, and what is the probability of stock recovery in 2040 at the current fixed TAC (102,960 pounds) ?
-In which year does the recovery reach 40%?
+In which year does the recovery reach 40% SPR?

 Provide a table of recover probabilities in 2040 for a range of fixed TACs.